kixxauth/kixx-logger/README.md

 __createLogger(options)__

 - __options.name__ (default="root"): The name String of the logger.
 This will populate the `name` field on log output records.
-- __options.level__ (default=Logger.TRACE): A level Integer or String.
+- __options.level__ (default=Logger.Levels.TRACE): A level Integer or String.
 This will control which log records are output.
 See [Log Levels](#log-levels) below.
 - __options.serializers__ (default=serializers): An Object of serializers which map to log record fields.
 See [Serializers](#serializers) below.
 - __options.fields__ (default=fields): An Object of values which should be included in log records by default.
 See [Fields](#fields) below.
 - __options.streams__ (default=Array<JSONStream>): An Array of Node.js writable Streams to use for log output.
 See [Streams](#streams) below.
 - __options.pretty__ (default=false): If true and the default streams are used then use the PrettyStream instead of the JSONStream.
-If you pass in your own streams Array, this option will not be used.
+If you pass in your own streams Array, this option will be ignored.

 ## Log Levels
 By default, a logger is set at the TRACE level, which means all of these will produce output: